dunstad/roboserver/readme.md

 You may find that you need to change the OpenComputers configuration file to allow it to connect to your server.

-In order to set up a robot, use copy/paste or `wget` to get `/lua/downloadCode.lua` onto it.
-Make sure the file is in a directory covered by Lua's `package.path` variable (ex. `/home/lib/`).

-Run `downloadAll()` from the Lua interpreter to retrieve the rest of the code from the Lua folder of the repository.
+Paste the command from lua/install.txt into your robot after ensuring it meets the minumum requirements.

-Run `lua /home/lib/commandLoop.lua` (if that's where you installed it) to have the robot begin listening for commands from the web client.
-This will fail unless the robot is equipped with a Geolyzer.
+Run `lua /home/lib/commandLoop.lua` to have the robot begin listening for commands from the web client.

-Make sure the robot is facing south when you begin listening to the web client. (see lua/trackOrientation.lua)

 If you need the robot to stop listening, send `continueLoop=false` from the web client.

-list of components required for full functionality internet card, geolyzer, inventory controller, crafting upgrade, minimum 16 slots of inventory space optional chunk loader

 what version of opencomputers and openos do we need?